realA10001986/Remote/README.md

 <details>
 <summary>More...</summary>

->If there are several APs with identical SSID in your area, you can select a specific AP to use by its BSSID (AP's MAC address).
+>If there are several APs with identical SSID nearby, you can select a specific AP by its BSSID (AP's MAC address).
 You can either manually find out your AP's BSSID and enter it or have it filled out automatically: Click "Scan for networks", then "Show all".
 If you click on an AP, its BSSID will be copied into BSSID field in the form below.
 To see which AP is which, hover over the name to see its BSSID as a tooltip.

 >Your Remote requests an IP address via DHCP, unless you entered valid data in the fields for static IP addresses (IP, gateway, netmask, DNS).
 If the device is inaccessible as a result of incorrect static IPs,
 >- power-down the device,
->- hold the Calibration button,
+>- hold the _Calibration_ button,
->- power-up the device (while still holding the Calibration button)
+>- power-up the device (while still holding the _Calibration_ button)
 >- wait until the displays shows a circle animation,
->- press Button "O.O" twice within 10 seconds,
+>- press Button _O.O_ twice within 10 seconds,
 >- wait until the display shows "RST",
->- then release the Calibration button.
+>- then release the _Calibration_ button.
 >
 >This procedure causes static IP data to be deleted; the device will return to DHCP after a reboot.
 </details>